SetuHQ/docter/README.md

 # Folder Structure

-All MDX files are in a folder `setu-cms` in the root of the project.
+All MDX files are in a folder `content` in the root of the project.

     .
     ├── pages
     ├── public
-    ├── setu-cms
+    ├── content
     ├── components
     ├── .
     ├── .